A Negative Correlation Strategy for Bracketing in Difference-in-Differences: A General DID Bracketing Strategy

 First, it is important to discuss the implications of the i.i.d. assumption we invoked at the beginning of Section~\ref{sec:review}.
 Consider the standard model in a DID design

 where $ g $ indexes group, $ t $ indexes time, $ i $ indexes individual \citep{imbens2008recent}.
-Here, $ Y_{gti} $ is the outcome, $ D_{gt} $ is a indicator variable that equals one if group $ g $ is being treated at time $ t $, $ \alpha_t, \eta_g, \tau $ are unknown parameters, respectively representing time effects, time-invariant group effects, and the treatment effect of interest, $ \lambda_{gt} $ is an unobserved group-time specific effect, and $ \epsilon_{gti} $ is an individual-level random error.

-\citet{Bertrand:2004} and \citet{Donald:2007} noted that in some applied work, the $ \lambda_{gt} $ (i.e., time specific factors which affect the whole group) were effectively set to zero and ignored, which can severely understate the standard error of the DID estimator. \citet{Donald:2007} outlined an approach which models the $ \lambda_{gt} $ as mean zero random factors.
+Here, $ Y_{gti} $ is the outcome, $ D_{gt} $ is a indicator variable that equals one if group $ g $ is being treated at time $ t $, $ \alpha_t, \eta_g, \tau $ are unknown parameters, respectively representing time effects, time-invariant group effects, and the treatment effect of interest, $ \lambda_{gt} $ is an unobserved group-time specific effect, and $ \epsilon_{gti} $ is an individual-level random error. \citet{Bertrand:2004} and \citet{Donald:2007} note that in some applied work, the $ \lambda_{gt} $ (i.e., time specific factors which affect the whole group) were effectively set to zero and ignored, which can severely understate the standard error of the DID estimator. \citet{Donald:2007} outline an approach which models the $ \lambda_{gt} $ as mean zero random factors.
 In our approach, we instead view $ \lambda_{gt} $ as fixed effects and propose to bracket the $ \lambda_{gt} $'s of treated and control groups rather than modeling them as random.
 As such, the existence of non-zero $ \lambda_{gt}$ can be accounted for using our bracketing method without creating within-group correlation.

-In what follows, we introduce a novel bootstrap method to construct confidence intervals for the partially identified parameter of interest $ATT_t$ and its identified set in (\ref{eq: new bound}) for $ t=2,\dots, T$.
-Differences between confidence intervals for the identified set and for the parameter of interest within that set have been well-addressed in the prior literature.
-See, for instance, \citet{Imbens:2004aa} and \citet{Stoye:2009aa}.
+In what follows, we introduce a novel bootstrap method to construct confidence intervals (CIs) for the partially identified parameter of interest $ATT_t$ and its identified set in (\ref{eq: new bound}) for $ t=2,\dots, T$.
+Differences between CIs for the identified set and for the parameter of interest within that set have been well-addressed in the prior literature; see, for instance, \citet{Imbens:2004aa} and \citet{Stoye:2009aa}.
 Algebra reveals that the identified set in (\ref{eq: new bound}) for $ATT_t$ can be equivalently formulated as